DFKI-NLP/tohyve-services/automatic_speech_recognition/README.md

-# DFKI ASR (Need to update it!)
+# Automatic Speech Recognition (ASR)
-It's a tool to extract audio from a video clip than transfrom that audio into text.
-Later, translate that transformed text into English and German.
-Afterwards add those translated English and German text as a caption of the inserted video clip.
-Finally, return the video with translated caption.
-In audio extraction it uses **moviepy** technology.
-For text transformation it uses OpenAI's **Wispher**.
+It's a tool to extract streaming audio or take an audio file(mp3) than transfrom that audio into text.
+For text transformation it uses huggingface's [openai/whisper-medium](https://huggingface.co/openai/whisper-medium) model.
+This model is first implemented by [Radford et al., 2022](https://arxiv.org/abs/2212.04356).

 ## Installing Using Docker:
 * To Pull it: